 The generated SVG is most likely valid but your SVG viewer/editor probably doesn't support embedded fonts.
-Actually, only few SVG renderers, e.g. Batik evaluate embedded fonts properly.
+Actually, only few SVG renderers, e.g. Apache Batik and the Opera web browser evaluate embedded fonts properly (also see the screenshots).
 You can run dvisvgm with option

 Run dvisvgm with option

 --exact.
 By default, dvisvgm uses the character dimensions (height, depth, width, italic correction, etc.) stored in a font's TFM file to compute the bounding boxes.
 However, as the TFM bounds are optimized for TeX's character positioning, and as the actual glyphs may exceed their TFM bounds, clipped SVG files are the result.
 Option

 --exact tells dvisvgm to analyze each glyph and to compute the exact bounding rectangle.